mputz86/alonzo-testnet-quickstart/exercise_4_helloworld_numeric/README.md

 Utxos detected with this datum.
 It's better to either redeem them first, or choose another datum.
 ```

-## Redeem funds from the script
+## Redeem funds from the validator script
-Redeem the funds under the `plutus-always-succeeds.plutus` script:
+Redeem the funds under the validator script:
 ```
 [user@machine exercise_4_helloworld_numeric]$ ./main.sh redeem-funds
 ...